peterdtitan/catalog-of-my-things/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> There will be no future features available for this project as it will be deprecated soon.
+There will be no future features available for this project as it will be deprecated soon.
+However, the following may be done:
+- Code Refactoring
+- Modification of modules
+- More unit tests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>